tursodatabase/turso-cli/README.md

 ### Start SQL shell

-You can start an interactive SQL shell similar to `sqlite3` or `psql` with:
+You can start an interactive SQL shell similar to `sqlite3` with:

 ```bash
 turso db shell <database name>